Discussion

 binary systems

-the three body problem, lagrange libration points are the simplest solutions
+The three body problem.
+Lagrange libration points are the simplest solutions (sometimes called Lagrangian points or just Lagrange points).

-still just a balance between centripetal and gravitational forces, but now much more complicated
+Still just a balance between centripetal and gravitational forces, but now more complicated

-L1 and L2 are approximately four times farther from the earth than the moon.
-L3 is a very near the "anti-earth" point.
+L1 and L2 are approximately four times farther from the Earth than the Moon.
+L3 is a near the "anti-Earth" point.

 - L1